COVID-19 Update: Read messageHide message »

 Refrigerant leaks are caused by the inevitable wear and tear on a refrigeration system.
 When there is a leak, electric use increases, and equipment becomes less reliable.
 Businesses with a significant amount of refrigeration can benefit from repairing leaks and making systems tighter.

 Preventative leak detection and repair improves equipment reliability, reduces refrigerant expenses, and increases energy efficiency while mitigating the environmental impact of refrigerant leaks.
-Refrigeration is a large contributor of greenhouse gas emissions.
-Whether directly though the emission of global warming refrigerants or indirectly through the emission of CO2 in the energy produced to run refrigeration systems.
+Refrigeration is a large contributor of greenhouse gas emissions, either directly though the emission of global warming refrigerants or indirectly through the emission of CO2 in the energy produced to run refrigeration systems.

 Try these preventative maintenance best practices: